catalin-berestean/Electronic-Store-Java/README.md

-# online-supermarket-java
+# ElectronicStore
-Basic ierarchy of a supermarket using OOP principles.
+Basic ierarchy of a electronic store using OOP principles.